Unity-Technologies/BatchBreakingCause/README.md

 # Batch Breaking Cause
 This project demonstrates different cases when Unity has to break a batch while rendering.
-Best used with Unity 5.6b4+ where Frame Debugger window tells you why Unity had to start a new batch.
+Best used with Unity 5.6b4+ where the Frame Debugger window shows why Unity had to start a new batch.

 # Causes
-### Additional Vertex Streams
-A mesh renderer has additional vertex streams.
-Dynamic batching doesn't support such mesh renderers.

-### Deferred Objects on Different Lighting Layers
-Objects are on dfferent lighting layers.

-### Deferred Objects Split by Shadow Distance
-Some objects are within the shadow distance, while others are not.

-### Different Combined Meshes
-The combined mesh is different between static-batched objects.

-### Different Custom Properties
-Objects have different MaterialProperyBlock set.

-### Different Lights
-Objects are affected by different forward lights.

-### Different Materials
-Objects have different materials.

-### Different Reflection Probes
-Objects are affected by different reflection probes.

-### Different Shadow Caster Hash
-Objects either have different shadow caster shaders, or have different shader properties / keywords that affect the output of the shadow caster pass.

-### Different Shadow Receiving Settings
-Objects either have different "Receive Shadows" settings, or some objects are within the shadow distance, while some other objects are not.

-### Different Static Batching Flags
-Objects have different static batching settings.

-### Dynamic Batching Disabled to Avoid Z-Fighting
-Dynamic batching is turned off in Player Settings or is disabled temporarily in the current context to avoid z-fighting.

-### Instancing Different Geometries
-Rendering different meshes or sub-meshes with GPU instancing.

-### Lightmapped Objects
-Objects use light maps.

-### Lightprobe Affected Objects
-Objects are affected by different light probes.

-### Mixed Sided Mode Shadow Casters
-Objects have different "Cast Shadows" settings.

-### Multipass
-An object is using a multi-pass shader.

-### Multiple Forward Lights
-An object is affected by multiple forward lights.

-### Non-instanceable Property Set
-Non-instanced properties set for instanced shader.

-### Odd Negative Scaling
-An object has odd negative scaling.

-### Shader Disables Batching
-The shader explixitly disables batching with the "DisableBatching" tag.

-### Too Many Indices in Dynamic Batch
-There are too many indices (more than 32k) in a dynamic batch.

-### Too Many Indices in Static Batch
-There are too many indices in the combined mesh of a static batch.
+- **Additional Vertex Streams** — the object has additional vertex streams set using MeshRenderer.additionalVertexStreams.
+- **Deferred Objects on Different Lighting Layers** — the object is on a different light layer.
+- **Deferred Objects Split by Shadow Distance** — one of the objects is within shadow distance, the other one is not.
+- **Different Combined Meshes** — the object belongs to another combined static mesh.
+- **Different Custom Properties** — the object has a different MaterialProperyBlock set.
+- **Different Lights** — the object is affected by a different forward light.
+- **Different Materials** — the object has a different material.
+- **Different Reflection Probes** — the object is affected by a different reflection probe.
+- **Different Shadow Caster Hash** — the objects either have different shadow caster shaders, or have different shader properties / keywords that affect the output of the shadow caster pass.
+- **Different Shadow Receiving Settings** — the objects either have different "Receive Shadows" settings, or some objects are within the shadow distance, while some other objects are not.
+- **Different Static Batching Flags** — the object has different static batching settings.
+- **Dynamic Batching Disabled to Avoid Z-Fighting** — dynamic batching is turned off in Player Settings or disabled temporarily in the current context to avoid z-fighting.
+- **Instancing Different Geometries** — rendering different meshes or sub-meshes with GPU instancing.
+- **Lightmapped Objects** — the object uses a different light map or has different light map uv transformations within the same light map.
+- **Lightprobe Affected Objects** — the object is affected by different light probes.
+- **Mixed Sided Mode Shadow Casters** — objects have different "Cast Shadows" settings.
+- **Multipass** — the object is using a multi-pass shader.
+- **Multiple Forward Lights** — the object is affected by multiple forward lights.
+- **Non-instanceable Property Set** — non-instanced properties are set for an instanced shader.
+- **Odd Negative Scaling** — the object has odd negative scaling (e.g. (1, -1, 1)).
+- **Shader Disables Batching** — the shader explicitly disables batching with the "DisableBatching" tag.
+- **Too Many Indices in Dynamic Batch** — there are too many indices (more than 32k) in a dynamic batch.
+- **Too Many Indices in Static Batch** — there are too many indices in the combined mesh of a static batch.
 The limit is 48k indices on OpenGL ES, 32k on OSX and 64k on other platforms.

-### Too Many Vertex Attributes for Dynamic Batching
-A submesh we are trying to dynamicly batch has more than 900 vertex attributes.
+- **Too Many Vertex Attributes for Dynamic Batching** — a submesh we are trying to dynamically batch has more than 900 vertex attributes.

-### Too Many Vertices for Dynamic Batching
-A submesh we are trying to dynamicly batch has more than 300 vertices.
+- **Too Many Vertices for Dynamic Batching** — a submesh we are trying to dynamically batch has more than 300 vertices.